 The Salar de Antofalla is approximately 150 kilometres long and 5-7 kilometres wide, and is located at 3,900 metres elevation.
 The salar is accessed by Provincial highway 43 and unpaved roads, with the small town of Antofalla approximately 50 kilometres to the south and the city of Salta approximately 500 kilometes away.
 The geological environment at the Salar de Antofalla is similar to other salars in the Puna region where lithium and potash are found.
 Several other companies are exploring properties on the salar, including global lithium producer Abermarle.
 Previous operators of the Abermarle property delineated lithium in brines, which Abermarle believes will be certified as the largest lithium resource in Argentina1.
-Reported grades from the salar include 350 mg/l lithium and 6,400 mg/l potash2.
+Reported grades from the salar include 350 mg/l lithium and 6,400mg/l potash2.

-On August 24, 2018, the Company reported that a CSAMT geophysical survey had been completed on the northern part of the property, covering mainly Optioned Properties but extending onto Staked Properties, to map deeper stratigraphic units and provide additional information on the subsurface in order to delineate drill targets.
+On August 24, 2018, the Company reported that a CSAMT geophysical survey had been completed to map deeper stratigraphic units and provide additional information on the subsurface in order to delineate drill targets.
 The survey identified several potential targets with high conductivity in the first 100 metres and moderate conductivity at deeper levels.
 Reconnaissance drill holes were recommended by the consulting geophysicists to determine the cause of the conductive anomalies and to test for lithium-bearing brines.
-Many of the conductive anomalies were located on the Staked Properties; the Company is considering further geophysics and surface work to evaluate the potential of the retained Staked Properties, subject to financing.